keturiosakys/n/README.md

-# n - create files and folders quickly
+# newfile (or simply n) - create files and folders quickly

 Create files and folders quickly with relative paths.
-It's like Sublime's AdvancedNewFile plugin but for your terminal.
+It's like [Sublime's AdvancedNewFile](https://github.com/SublimeText/AdvancedNewFile) plugin but for your terminal.

-> Note: this is homebrew experimental software that will probably break your computer.

 ## Usage